conan-io/docs/reference/commands/creator/create.rst

                             others.
 Allows multiple --build parameters. 'pattern'
                             is a fnmatch file pattern of a package reference.
-                            Default behavior: If you don't specify anything, it will be similar to '--build=reference', but package recipes can override it with their 'build_policy' attribute in the conanfile.py.
+                            Default behavior: If you don't specify anything, it will be similar to '--build=package name', but package recipes can override it with their 'build_policy' attribute in the conanfile.py.
       -e ENV, --env ENV     Environment variables that will be set during the